Projects and Environments

 -

-Click the gear icon at the top right of the environment to open its settings page.
+Click the ••• menu at the top right of the environment, then click All settings.

 -